fmagaud/fmagaud.github.io/index.md

 Seven years after the creation of this movement it is interesting to analyze the situation and to ask the question: did the Black Lives Matter movement manage to reduce the ratial disparities in the United States ?

-We will study the impact of th
+To answer this question, we will study the number of arrests of Adrican Americans in L.A. and assess the impact of the creation of this movement.